krolow/cv/cv/cv-vinicius-krolow.md

 * Create the new convert process using distributed services
 * Create the new CMS architecture to reuse as much as possible the legacy code and enabling it to create new features and for multi tenancy environment.

-**Some parts of stack are:** PHP, Symfony 2, Javascript, Jquery, HTML, CSS, Silex, Cilex, Windows Powerpoint COM, REST, MySQL, Puppet, Vagrant
+**Stack:** PHP, Symfony 2, Javascript, Jquery, HTML, CSS, Silex, Cilex, Windows Powerpoint COM, REST, MySQL, Puppet, Vagrant

 #### Software Engineer / Project Leader - Cake Development Corporation (February 2013 - September 2013)